 This term sounds pretty cool, and can be as powerful as a S.W.A.T team is, when used correctly.
 A S.W.O.T (strengths, weaknesses, opportunities and threats) Analysis is an effective way to look at your current situation and evaluate the resources you have.
 The first two categories are internal factors, meaning that you should be looking within your organization when listing items.
 The latter two are external factors, meaning you should be observing outside of your organization/team/project.
 Let’s look at a breakdown:

-It could be anything from having a large budget, to having a dedicated team of volunteers, to having a large following.
+It could be anything from having a large budget, to having a dedicated team of volunteers, to having an all teenage cast.

 Small budget?
 Working alone?
 Don’t have a strong digital footprint?
-Did a key player in your team just quit?
+New to the city with few connections?

 Is the venue offering you cheap/free rental?
 Did someone offer to partner up with your project and cross-promote?
 Are there any festivals your show can be a part of?